-FINMA's capital ratio requirement is based on the Basel III Accord and is set forth in Article 41 of the Capital Adequacy Ordinance (CAO).
-The minimum required total capital ratio for BCV was 13.8% at 31 December 2019.
-It comprises the permanent requirement for a category 3 bank (12%), a countercyclical buffer (0.8%), and an additional capital requirement (1%).
+FINMA's capital ratio requirement3 is based on the Basel III Accord and is set forth in Article 41 of the Capital Adequacy Ordinance (CAO).
+The minimum required total capital ratio for BCV was 13.0% at 31 December 2020.
+It comprises the permanent requirement for a category 3 bank (12%) and an additional capital requirement (1%).
 The permanent requirement consists of the absolute minimum requirement for a banking license (8%) and the capital buffer for a category 3 bank (4.0%).
-The countercyclical buffer is a temporary requirement set by the Swiss Federal Council upon the recommendation of the Swiss National Bank.
 The additional capital requirement is a temporary requirement set by FINMA in light of the extremely low interest rates.
 Given those low rates, and BCV's interest-rate-risk exposure as determined by FINMA, FINMA has set an additional capital requirement of 1% for BCV.
+The minimum required total capital ratio declined from 13.8% at 31 December 2019 to 13.0% starting on 30 June 2020 following the Federal Council's decision to remove the countercyclical buffer on 27 March 2020.

-BCV Group's total capital ratio was 17.3% at 31 December 2019, higher than the regulatory requirement of 13.8%.
-The Bank's Common Equity Tier 1 (CET1) ratio was 17.1%, also above FINMA's requirement of 9.6%.
+BCV Group's total capital ratio was 17.8% at 31 December 2020, higher than the regulatory requirement of 13.0%.
+The Bank's Common Equity Tier 1 (CET1) ratio was 17.7%, also above FINMA's requirement of 8.8%.
 The difference between the Bank's total capital ratio and CET1 ratio is due to the fact that its Tier 2 capital comprises reserves on debt and equity securities carried under financial investments and stated at lower of cost or market, subject to a limit of 45% of unrealized gains.

-The leverage ratio was 6.3% at 31 December 2019 (see tables in Section 7.2).
+The leverage ratio4 was 5.8% at 31 December 2020 (see tables in Section 7.2).
 This ratio is above the regulatory requirement of 3% effective as of 1 January 2018.

-BCV Group's liquidity coverage ratio (LCR) was an average of 129% in the second half of 2019, above the minimum regulatory requirement of 100% (see Section 5.4).
+BCV Group's liquidity coverage ratio (LCR) was an average of 136% in the second half of 2020, above the minimum regulatory requirement of 100% (see Section 5.4).

-&lt;sup>3The capital ratio is equal to regulatory capital divided by risk-weighted assets.
+3The capital ratio is equal to regulatory capital divided by risk-weighted assets.

-&lt;sup>4The leverage ratio is equal to Tier 1 capital divided by the total exposure measure.
+4The leverage ratio is equal to Tier 1 capital divided by the total exposure measure.